Buffalo Bills vs. New York Jets NFL Week 18 Odds, Plays and Insights for January 9, 2022

 Jets stats and trends

-- New York is 6-3 against the spread and 4-5 overall in games when it records more than 17.4 points.
+- New York is 6-3 against the spread and 4-5 overall when the team records more than 17.4 points.

-- New York is 4-5 against the spread and 3-6 overall when the team amasses over 286.5 yards.
+- New York is 4-5 against the spread and 3-6 overall when the team totals more than 286.5 yards.

 - The Jets have turned the ball over 27 times, three fewer times than the Bills have forced turnovers (30).